 Employee Onboarding Experience Matters — Here’s How to Measure it

-Employee onboarding — the process in which new hires are integrated into an organization — is one of the key pillars in building engaged and productive teams.
+Understanding how to measure employee onboarding experience—the process in which new hires are integrated into an organization—is one of the key pillars in building engaged and productive teams.
 Onboarding is often one of the first opportunities an employee gets to interact with and learn about your company and sets the tone for their experience as an employee.

 Companies that seek to build and maintain a strong company culture must regularly audit and fine-tune their onboarding process.
 The question of how to measure onboarding employee experiences is top of mind for HR managers looking to understand precisely where to make improvements to their onboarding practices.
 Knowing what to measure can give you key insights into your employee’s experiences, and help identify pain points before they become a roadblock for your team.